DogusTeknoloji/circular-ref-fix/README.md

 var restored = restoreRefs(fixed, true); // with true option, we tell restoreRefs to delete $id fields
 ```

-Json.NET can handle these structure too;
+Json.NET can handle this structure too;

 ```CSharp
 var settings = new JsonSerializerSettings {